 Course Learning Objectives:

-- Develop skills in diagnostic tools
+- Develop skills in Quality improvement science

 - Develop skills in Quality improvement tools

 - Develop skills in Microsystem change and Plan do study Act (PDSA)

-- Develop skills in patient engagement
+- Develop skills in Improvement teams/high performing teams

 Health care experience in a senior role including hospital, primary care, mental health and community based service delivery.